fberio/Genetic-building-of-teeth-and-odontodes/README.md

 **Review** of gene expression patterns during tooth and odontode development in vertebrates, with a focus on the small-spotted catshark _Scyliorhinus canicula_.

-**Related publication:** Berio, F. and Debiais-Thibaud, M. (2019) Evolutionary developmental genetics of teeth and odontodes in jawed vertebrates: a perspective from the study of elasmobranch fishes. _Journal of Fish Biology_.
-Submitted.
+**Related publication:** Berio F, Debiais-Thibaud M. Evolutionary developmental genetics of teeth and odontodes in jawed vertebrates: a perspective from the study of elasmobranchs.
+J Fish Biol.
+2020;1–13. https://doi.org/10.1111/jfb.14225

 This dataset provides an overview of gene expressions characterizing the development of odontodes and tooth-like structures in vertebrates.
 We reference gene expressions from _in situ_ hybidizations compared to those tested in _S. canicula_.